iterative/terraform-provider-iterative/README.md

 </p>
 </details>

-# iterative-cml image
+## The iterative-cml image

-It's a GPU ready image based on Ubuntu 18.04.
-It has the following stack already
+We've created a GPU-ready image based on Ubuntu 18.04.
+It comes with the following stack already installed:
-installed:

-- nvidia drivers
+- Nvidia drivers
-- docker
+- Docker
-- nvidia-docker
+- Nvidia-docker